When does Lent end in 2022 and why do people give things up for 40 days?

-Easter 2022: When does Lent end, does it end on Good Friday, why does it last for 40 days and why is Lent celebrated?
+Easter 2022: When does Lent end, does Lent end today, does it end on Good Friday, why does it last for 40 days and why is Lent celebrated?

 Millions of people across the world have participated in the Christian celebration of Lent this year.